 In brief, we offer places to the students who meet our academic requirements.
 Our admissions officers assess applications that show the most potential to benefit from their course and to contribute to the University.
 Your grades - both already gained and predicted - are the first area of consideration.

-The academic admissions officers work in conjunction with Schools during the selection and decision making process.
+The academic admissions officers work in conjunction with our internal Schools during the selection and decision making process.
 Together, they consider the following areas when looking at all applications:

 - The grades and qualifications that you have achieved, or are predicted.